 When you reach Perdido Key you can head to the beachfront for fresh seafood, visit Big Lagoon State Park or continue onto the National Naval Aviation Museum near Pensacola.

 You’ve enjoyed Alabama seafood but now you seek some good ole’ southern BBQ cuisine.
 Fortunately, slow cooked meat, homemade sauces and decadent desserts await at Hog Wild Beach & BBQ in Gulf Shores.

 You can fill up following a day on the beach or after sightseeing at this superb BBQ joint in town.

 Whether you fancy a plate of pulled pork, smoked chicken or a rack of ribs you can have them all here!
-For the ravenous, Nasty G Sandwich is sure to tantalise your taste buds as it’s packed with chicken, pork, chopped ribs, buffalo shrimp, slaw and sauce.
+For the ravenous, I highly recommend the Nasty G Sandwich, which is sure to tantalise your taste buds as it’s packed with chicken, pork, chopped ribs, buffalo shrimp, slaw and sauce.